 Third-quarter sales fell to $952 million from $1.03 billion a year earlier, missing the $967.2 million average estimate of 10 analysts.
 Revenue was also reduced by the absence of revenue from the Biologics and Clinical Therapies business, which was spun out as Bioventus LLC in May.
 Smith & Nephew reports earnings in dollars, and the currency’s gains reduced revenue from business outside the U.S.

 Smith & Nephew is trying to cut costs and improve margins as cash-strapped governments choose cheaper implants and patients delay hip- and knee-replacement surgery because of the economic downturn.
 Competitor Stryker Corp.
-(SYK) cut its earnings forecast for the year on Oct.
+(SYK:US) cut its earnings forecast for the year on Oct.
 17, saying Europe will remain challenging.
 The area, which accounts for 30 percent of Smith & Nephew’s revenue, deteriorated further from the previous quarter, the company said.

 The Birmingham hip replacement system, which had a 36 percent decline in sales, is still in “free-fall,” which is surprising, Lisa Clive, an analyst with Sanford C. Bernstein Ltd. in London, said in an interview.